|

 GENEALOGY SOURCES (SCOTLAND)

 If you are a newcomer to this genealogy game then you will find these sites give useful information on getting started.
 The best place ,of course, is with your immediate relatives - the older the better.
-Remember, there are very limited sources on the internet, and all real research can only be carried out by hard graft, digging around in record offices, family history centres and such like.
+Nowadays the Scotlands People website has a wonderful collection of records but when i first stared there were very sources on the internet, and all real research could only be carried out by hard graft, digging around in record offices, family history centres and such like.
+I'm now in the process of widening out my tree and making it available on Ancestry as well as paying, again, for for digital copies of certificates.

-- The General Register Office (Scotland) is the place to visit if you are serious about doing any Genealogy research.
+- The National Records Office (Scotland) is the place to visit if you are serious about doing any Genealogy research.

 - The GENUKI page is probably the best place to get general background information.
 Also has good references and lists of parishes and county abbreviations.